iStockphoto.com / Steve Krull

 Hunt for souvenirs in the Old Colorado City historic district (W. Colorado Ave. & S. 21st St.).
 This is where the rowdy Wild West town of Colorado City sprang to life in 1859.
 Now, instead of saloons, jails and brothels, you'll find quaint boutiques, eclectic galleries and bistros.
 On summer Saturdays, you can shop for goods at the farmers market on the main drag.

-Wander through the Colorado Springs Fine Arts Center (30 W. Dale St.) on your own, or sign up for one of the docent-led tours.
+Wander through the Colorado Springs Fine Arts Center at Colorado College (30 W. Dale St.) on your own, or sign up for one of the docent-led tours.
 An impressive array of modern works in a pueblo-style space is supplemented by traveling exhibits and a varied permanent collection, including Western, Southwestern and Native American art.
 The sculpture garden is an additional highlight.

 Guided tours of the U.S. Olympic Complex (1750 E. Boulder St.) will provide you with an inside peek at where the country's elite athletes live and train prior to the games—you might even witness a practice session.
 The visitor center presents a video about the Olympics prior to the tours, which are mostly conducted outdoors.